DecentricCorp/Lightrail-API-Docs/use-cases/card-details.md

 ## Card Details

-There are two Card detail Endpoints to fetch Card details based on either its `cardId` or `fullcode`:
+There are two Card detail Endpoints to fetch Card details based on either its `cardId` or its `fullcode`:

 ```javascript
 GET https://api.lightrail.com/v1/cards/{cardId}/details